December 22, 2020; revised December 23, 2020; April 14, 2022; September 22, 2022

 - Jeff Hawkins wrote that book in 2004.
 He posted the video in Ref.
 2 (which discusses the brain) in 2006.
 He and many other scientists have done much work since that time.
 Yet they have made NO PROGRESS on the vital issue of “how those sensory events are EXPERIENCED.”

 - There are, of course, many THEORIES on that connection.
-For example, some have suggested that consciousness (EXPERIENCE) arises in microtubules in nerve cells in the brain; see Ref.
-3. However, there are microtubules (even though different in structure) in plants.
+For example, some have suggested that consciousness (EXPERIENCE) arises in brain nerve cells; see Ref.
+3. However, plants also have microtubules.
 But plants, of course, cannot think.

 - No matter how much they try, scientists WILL NOT be able to find a way to say that mental phenomena can arise in inert matter.